 Contracts for Difference (CFDs)

 CFDs are broadly available at brokerages offering ETH trading, allowing traders to speculate on price fluctuations without purchasing any coins.
 The goal here is to predict whether Ether’s value will appreciate or depreciate.
-You go long if you believe prices will increase or short if you think they will fall.
+A long position means you believe prices will increase while going short means you think they will fall.

-Traders net a profit upon making correct predictions on price movements.
+Traders profit when their price predictions are correct.
 CFDs are leveraged instruments where traders use borrowed capital to increase their market exposure and inflate the size of their positions.
-CFD trading can result in massive losses in the absence of adequate risk management and sufficient knowledge.
+CFD trading can result in substantial losses in the absence of adequate risk management and sufficient knowledge.

 Ethereum Options